 - muscle pain or cramping

-- disorders affecting the ability of the motor neuron to communicate to the muscle (such as myasthenia gravis)
+- disorders that affect the ability of the motor neuron to send electrical signals to the muscle, such as myasthenia gravis

-- peripheral nerve disorders (such as carpal tunnel syndrome), which affect nerves outside the spinal cord
+- peripheral nerve disorders that affect the nerves outside the spinal cord, such as carpal tunnel syndrome

 If you are able to have an EMG, you should do the following beforehand: